tanakorn/cloudmc-samplesys/README.txt

 8. Go to the working directory that you have specified in mcsystem.conf

-9. Run monitorcheck.sh (i.e. `./monitorcheck.sh`), now model checker will keep
+9. Run testrunner.sh (i.e. `./testrunner.sh`), now model checker will keep
 running until it explores all paths.

 10. In a log file, mc.log, there should not be ERROR line, and it should keep